microsoft/fluentui/rfcs/convergence/authoring-stories.md

 ```

 The naming convention of the story simply adds the `Internal` keyword to the Pascal case story name.
 This will match the
 filename.
-More importantly the generated id will contain `menu-tabstops-internal`.
+More importantly the generated id will contain `-internal` suffix, as in `menu-tabstops-internal`.

-We can simply use a css wildcard query selector:
+To hide these stories from published documentation, we can simply use a css wildcard query selector:

 ```css
 [id*='internal'] {